mui/material-ui/docs/data/joy/components/typography/typography.md

 ### Semantic elements

-To customize the semantic element used, you can use the `component` prop in specific situations.
+To customize the semantic element used, you can use the `component` prop.
+This can be useful in situations where you want to use a different semantic element than the one that was assigned by the `level` prop.
+The content will be rendered as the desired semantic element, which can improve accessibility, SEO, consistency, readability and reusability of the webpage.

 ```jsx
 {